 TSH continues to adhere to the CHP targets timescales for resolving complaints within five working days at Stage 1.
 At Stage 2, this was not possible with the average days to respond being 31.
-However, this was significantly impacted by one case, which was the subject of a Significant Adverse Event Review (SAER) which necessitated pausing the complaint investigation.

 The table below shows the average number of days taken to respond to complaints this year and for comparison purposes, the previous two years.